GhaidaSenani/GhaidaSenani.github.io/_posts/2019-10-27-Natural Language Processing AND Sentiments Analysis of Disney tweets.markdown

 ### Data acquisition

-First, I wanted data in the form of text, which is publicly posted, hence I turned to Twitter.
-Using the Twitter API (Application Program Interface) which takes less than 24 hours to get approval.
+First, I wanted data in the form of text, which is publicly posted; hence I turned to Twitter.
+I was using the Twitter API (Application Program Interface), which takes less than 24 hours to get approval.
 Next, Fetched  50,000 tweets related to the keyword and hashtag #Disney in English for a week.

 ### Data cleaning :
 ![cleaning](https://media.giphy.com/media/YRLFCiISitFEQ/giphy.gif)